HOW TO LEVEL YOUR LAWN: A GUIDE

 • Mowing and scarifying lawns is more strenuous and takes more time

-• Unevenly distributed fertiliser leads to a patchy lawn
+• Unevenly distributed fertilizer leads to a patchy lawn

 • Depressions become tripping hazards and affect your lawn use